ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 disrupt STH gossiping without also disturbing ordinary secure browsing (https://).
 This is discussed more in {{blocking-policy-frustrating}}.

-The response contains zero or more STHs in the same format, described in {{sth-pollination-dataformat}}.
+On a successful connection to an HTTPS server implementing STH Pollination, the response code will be 200, and the response body is application/json, containing zero or more STHs in the same format, as described in {{sth-pollination-dataformat}}.

 An HTTPS client may acquire STHs by several methods: